aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

-# Lab - Deploy host pools and hosts by using Azure Resource Manager templates
+# Module 04 - Deploy host pools and hosts by using Azure Resource Manager templates
-# Student lab manual

 ## Lab scenario